aws/aws-cli/awscli/examples/ivs/batch-get-channel.rst

         ]
     }

-For more information, see `Create a Channel <https://docs.aws.amazon.com/ivs/latest/userguide/GSIVS-create-channel.html>`__ in the *Amazon Interactive Video Service User Guide*.
+For more information, see `Create a Channel <https://docs.aws.amazon.com/ivs/latest/LowLatencyUserGuide/getting-started-create-channel.html>`__ in the *IVS Low-Latency User Guide*.